adamsilverstein/gutenberg/packages/media-utils/README.md

 -   _$0.onError_ `UploadMediaArgs[ 'onError' ]`: Function called when an error happens.
 -   _$0.onFileChange_ `UploadMediaArgs[ 'onFileChange' ]`: Function called each time a file or a temporary representation of the file is available.
 -   _$0.signal_ `UploadMediaArgs[ 'signal' ]`: Abort signal.
--   _$0.typesNotSupportedByServer_ `UploadMediaArgs[ 'typesNotSupportedByServer' ]`: List of types not supported by the server.
+-   _$0.serverUnsupportedTypes_ `UploadMediaArgs[ 'serverUnsupportedTypes' ]`: List of types not supported by the server.

 ### validateFileSize